 Costco Stuffed Peppers Review

-Each half bell pepper has a flavorful filling made with ground beef and rice in a tomato sauce with a little bit of cheese sprinkled on top.
+At first glance, the peppers look generous and well portioned.
+Each half bell pepper is filled with a ground beef and rice mixture in tomato sauce, with a light layer of cheese on top.

 What Do Costco Stuffed Peppers Taste Like?